ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 ```

 ### Persist the document
 By default, documents are only stored in the memory.
 Hence they are deleted when the WebSocket server is stopped.
-To prevent this, store changes on the hard disk with the LevelDB adapter:
+To prevent this, store changes on the hard disk with the LevelDB adapter.
+When you restart the server, it’ll restore documents from the hard disk, in that case from the `./database` folder:

 ```js
 import { Server } from '@hocuspocus/server'